-Google’s Nearby Share feature made its debut last year, allowing Android users to share files and other details with Android devices nearby.
+Google’s Nearby Share feature made its debut in 2020, allowing Android users to share files and other details with Android devices nearby.
 But the feature hadn’t been a considerable addition to the OS, that is, until now.
 Finally, you can share entire apps with nearby users thanks to the Google Play Store.

 How does app sharing work?